[Update: Shanghai Cuisine 33 has closed]

 Enough already with all the background chatter, let’s get to the food you say!
 Ok, let’s!
 We started off with three appetizers.
-On the menu they offered three different types of Soup Dumplings.
+On the menu, they offered three different types of Soup Dumplings.
 We opted to try two of them.
-Crab and Pork Soup Dumplings, and Black Truffle Soup Dumpling.
+Crab and Pork Soup Dumplings, and Black Truffle Soup Dumplings.
 I have to say, these were some of the best soup dumplings I have ever had.
-If you closed your eyes (though be careful you don’t burn your mouth and tongue), I’d be hard pressed to tell these apart from those found at Joe’s Shanghai in the heart of downtown Flushing.
-But, hey, that’s just Mee!
+If you closed your eyes (though be careful you don’t burn your mouth and tongue), I’d be hard-pressed to tell these apart from those found at Joe’s Shanghai in the heart of downtown Flushing [Joe’s Shanghai in Flushing, NY closed in 2019] But, hey, that’s just Mee!

 Chilean Sea Bass – Each piece was served up on a piece of zucchini and topped with scallions.
 Stop the presses right here.
 I think we might have a Questie in the making.
 Definitely in the running!
 We played a little game amongst ourselves of “The Price is Right”.
 We didn’t even come close to guessing the price of this treasure.
 Some guesses were actually TWICE the actual price, and none of us guessed under.
 For $16, THIS was the steal of the century.
 You MUST order this dish when you dine here.